Kereminoo/rookmeo-and-juliet/README.md

 ## How to use
 > [!WARNING]
 > Windows does not support case sensitivity by default.
 Because of that, the black pieces are missing in this repository.
-Remember to download the required images from somewhere like [greenchess](https://greenchess.net/info.php?item=downloads) and adding them to the images folder (where the images are named r, n, b, etc.).
+Remember to download the required images from somewhere like [greenchess](https://greenchess.net/info.php?item=downloads) and add them to the images folder (where the images are named r, n, b, etc.).

 Clone the repository:
 `git clone https://github.com/Kereminoo/rookmeo-and-juliet.git`